SME Times is powered by

 The US has always been India’s largest trading partner with trade accounting for almost $ 120 billion last year, whereas India ranks 10 in the list of US trading partners.
 Key Indian exports to the US include pearls, semi-precious stones, pharmaceuticals, chemicals, textiles, electrical machinery, mineral fuels and oils.
 While Indian goods account for only 2.7% of the total imported goods to the US , the widening trade deficit between the two nations has been a major concern for the United States.

-With so much in play, we cannot afford to risk disruptions in its bilateral trade with its largest trading partner.
+With so much in play, we cannot afford to risk disruptions in bilateral trade with our largest trading partner.
 Given the US President’s past dissatisfaction with India’s tariffs on US goods, it is likely that India will consider reducing import duties on select US products to maintain goodwill and ensure stable trade relations.
 At the same time, higher tariffs on China by the US, presents an opportunity for Indian exporters to expand their presence in the US market and present itself as an alternative to the US importers.

 What I feel is that a balanced approach is essential to ensure that trade between India and the US continues to grow without any unnecessary disruptions.
 While we must safeguard our small and medium enterprises, we also need to address concerns raised by the US to maintain a strong economic partnership.
 Strategic negotiations that promote fair trade, tariff adjustments that do not disproportionately impact Indian businesses, and deeper economic collaboration will be key.